armbian/build/documentation/general-faq.md

 	cd 3.19.6
 	wget http://mirror.igorpecovnik.com/kernel/3.19.6-cubietruck-next.tar
 	tar xvf 3.19.6-cubietruck-next.tar
+	dpkg -i linux-image*.deb

+Optional:

-	dpkg -i *.deb
+	dpkg -i linux-headers*.deb

 1. Create some temporary directory
 2. Go into it
 3. Grab a kernel pack
+4. Install at least linux-image
-4. Install all .deb files.
-If some pack refuses to install use: **--force-all**
+5. If pack refuses to install, uninstall it and try again.

 Reboot.

+Optional work after you boot into new kernel - only if you are planning to compile some kernel drivers.

+	cd /usr/src/linux-headers-$(uname -r)
+	make scripts

 # Optional steps if you have your system on NAND?